BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 31/08/2019
 ---
 It was a great day indeed.
 I invited few people for a pizza for the evening.
 We had good time talking and enjoying food 😉.

+01/09/2019
+---
+Ha!
+I had a little surprise today 😅!
+After devotion I went for a cycling.
+I did 20~kms and visited my cousin...actually part of our family was there, including grandma.
+I spent 30 min there and went home to watch F1, but my cousin invited our friends to my house (yee, my parents house, but they are on vacations 😄).
+We had a good time!

+02/09/2019
+---
+The first day on the new project 🤗.
+I received a ton of information and I'm glad that I can work with the latest technologies!!
+Thank God for this opportunity 😊!

+03/09/2019
+---
+Another blessed day!
+Thank God for all the wisdom he giving me at work.
+In the evening (very late afternoon) I cycled 15 km with my roommate 👊.
+It was cold but worth it 💪!

+04/09/2019
+---
+It was tough day...
+All day I straggled with containers to run everything I need smoothly.
+In addition I had introduction to front-end side where I also see that I'm not that advanced 😐.
+Well...
+I hope God will give me wisdom 🙂!

+05/09/2019
+---
+It was a much better day than yesterday.
+I worked really long and hard again 💪💪.
+However I belive that this effort will be rewarded 🤝 👍.
+In the evening I decided to run 5km because I didn't do it for a long time.
+I did it, and I ran whole distance in something around 23:30 - not bad, not good but I'm happy 👊😉.

+06/09/2019
+---
+It was a great, great day!
+I finally resolved all the problems I had with environments and running the application!
+I found the bug in component that is provided by the other team which caused issues (and I struggled with that for hmm....
+2 days!!).
+Tomorrow we're going to Silesia for a baptism event.
+I won't be a driver and that's actually good.
+I can rest during the travel 😄.
+And one last - we have a great squad for our trip! 🚗👍👊

+07/09/2019
+---
+It was a great day!
+We drove Silesia and arrived in there at 3 pm with 2 stops on our way - quite good 👍.